 Witch hazel is available to buy from many health food stores, pharmacies, or online.

 The gel from an aloe vera plant may be helpful in treating skin redness.
-Research has found that aloe vera could reduce redness like a medicinal cream (hydrocortisone) but also dried out the skin cells.

 People choosing to use aloe vera on the skin should be sure to moisturize after each use.